 Hope you enjoy this yummy dish as much as I did!

-Pile this colourful vegetable quinoa salad onto a plate, top with roasted cauliflower and drizzle over the garlic yogurt for a healthy, gluten-free dinner
+This healthy roasted cauliflower and quinoa dish is perfect for a light dinner or as a side dish.
+Quinoa and cauliflower are both packed with many nutrients and fibres.
+Pile this colourful vegetable quinoa salad onto a plate, top it with roasted cauliflower and drizzle over the garlic yoghurt for a healthy, gluten-free dinner.

 - 1 large cauliflower, or 2 small ones, separated into florets

 - 1 tbsp fennel seeds